schorfES/node-lintspaces/README.md

 	{
 		"/path/to/file.ext": {
 			"3": [
+				{
+					"code": "INDENTATION_TABS",
-				"Unexpected spaces found.",
+					"message": "Unexpected spaces found."
+				},
+				{
+					"code": "TRAILINGSPACES",
-				"Unexpected trailing spaces found."
+					"message": "Unexpected trailing spaces found."
+				}
 			],
 			"12": [
+				{
+					"code": "NEWLINE",
-				"Expected a newline at the end of the file."
+					"message": "Expected a newline at the end of the file."
+				}
 			]
 		},
 		"/path/to/other/file.ext": {
 			"5": [
+				{
+					"code": "NEWLINE_AMOUNT",
-				"Unexpected additional newlines at the end of the file."
+					"message": "Unexpected additional newlines at the end of the file."
+				}
 			]
 		}
 	}